PratikAghor/lec_notes/README.md

 3. Fluid Dynamics: Some problems on the fundamentals of fluid dynamics, Stokes flow (low Reynolds)

 4. Pattern formation: Homework problems from pattern formation course

+5. FreeFem++ lecture notes I contributed to that were used as tutorials in CIMPA 2015 IIT-Bombay summer school